Heinrich-Barth/sit-down-and-play/README_setup.md

 * `/media/maps/regions/5`
 * `/media/maps/regions/6`

-To make full use of the map, you can assign cards with locations/markers on the map.
-Such a position file has to be located at `./data/map-positions.json`.
 Please see below on how to create such a file using the map editor.

 ### Creating a suitable map file